War in Ukraine

 Burdened by bad news?
 Tips for dealing with the current political situation

-The war events in Ukraine are triggering fears in many people.
-The suffering of the people is becoming even more tangible, not least because of the geographic proximity to Germany, making the potential threat to us even more real.
-In our counseling sessions, more and more students tell us that their existing personal stress situation has worsened as a result of the global political events.
+The war in Ukraine is causing many people to feel anxious.
+The suffering of the people is becoming even more palpable, not least because of the geographical proximity to Germany, making the potential threat to us even more real.
+More and more students report to us in counselling sessions that their existing personal stress situation is worsening due to the world political events.

-The unpredictability of further developments creates anxiety and triggers feelings of a loss of control for many.
+The unpredictability of further developments creates anxiety and triggers feelings of loss of control in many.

 We would like to give you some tips on how to deal with this situation.